 Just know that Zoom is wildly popular because it’s SO much easier to use than anything else.

 To simply participate, there’s no need to create a Zoom account.
 (To create/host an event you’ll need to have an account with zoom, of course.
 And to host an event longer than 40 minutes you’ll need to buy their Pro version at $15/month).

-So experiment, and then get support from Zoom itself.
-Their new help for the pandemic looks promising and includes user groups.
+If you have trouble there’s support from Zoom itself.
+Their new help for the pandemic looks good and includes user groups.
 No doubt the users and moderators are more helpful than ever.